Bus stop improvement project

 Shelter poster improvements include:

-- better heirarchy of information
+- better hierarchy of information

 - addition of route maps